-- E.g.: Mr. John Sibelman born in Belgium in 1932 out of Belgian parents - In 1937 emigrated with his parents to the U.S. - The parents obtained US citizenship in 1947 - John also acquired US citizenship as a consequence of naturalization of his parents - In 2012, Mr. Sibelman, who has retired and wishes to visit relatives in Belgium and spend time there, enquires to know if he has kept his Belgian nationality
+- E.g.: Mr. John Sibelman born in Belgium in 1937 out of Belgian parents - In 1939 emigrated with his parents to the U.S. - The parents obtained US citizenship in 1947 - John also acquired US citizenship in 1947 as a consequence of naturalization of his parents - In 2013, Mr. Sibelman, who has retired and wishes to visit relatives in Belgium and spend time there, enquires to know if he has kept his Belgian nationality

-- 1st question : was Mr Sibelman a Belgian citizen when he was born - Question must be addressed based on the legislation applicable in 1932 - 2nd question : did Mr Sibelman lose his Belgian nationality when becoming a US citizen in 1947 - Question must be addressed based on the legislation applicable in 1947 and in fact, at any point later in time Mr Sibelman at which may have lost his original Belgian nationality
+- Université de Liège - I. Influence of time on Nationality Law - 1st question: was Mr Sibelman a Belgian citizen when he was born - Question must be addressed based on the legislation applicable in 1937

+- 2nd question: did Mr Sibelman lose his Belgian nationality when becoming a US citizen in 1947 - Question must be addressed based on the legislation applicable in 1947 and in fact, at any point later in time Mr Sibelman at which may have lost his original Belgian nationality

-• See Article 18-4° of the Coordinated Laws of 1932 (applicable legislation on nationality until adoption of the CBN in 1984) : the underage child of a Belgian citizen automatically lost his/her Belgian nationality if (and when) his/her Belgian parents lost the Belgian nationality by application of Art.
+• See Article 18-4° of the Coordinated Laws of 1932 (applicable legislation on nationality until adoption of the CBN in 1984): the underage child of a Belgian citizen automatically lost his/her Belgian nationality if (and when) his/her Belgian parents lost the Belgian nationality by application of Art.
 18 (e.g. upon voluntary acquisition of another nationality), provided the child acquired the foreign nationality together with his parents